Amit Mistry

-Amit Mistry (12 January 1974 – 23 April 2021) was an Indian actor drama, film and television actor.
+Amit Mistry (12 January 1974 – 23 April 2021) was an Indian drama, film and television actor.
 He had appeared in a number of tele serials, drama as well as films.
 He is mostly known for his appearance in Tenali rama, A Gentleman and Saat Phero Ki Hera Pherie.

 Biography

 Mistry was born in 1974.
 He acted in theatre, TV shows and films.
 He was well known in Gujarati theatre.
 He played a role in Shor in the City, Saat Phero Ki Hera Pherie, Tenali Rama, Maddam Sir and in the Amazon Prime web series Bandish Bandits.

 He died on 23 April 2021 in Andheri, Mumbai, following cardiac arrest.